megazear7/zelt-stack-docs/src/partials/getting-started.md

 ## Server

-The Server layer in the zelt-stack-template runs on Express and handles API endpoints, data processing, and backend logic using TypeScript and shared types for validation.
-It processes requests through controllers, utilizes utilities for server-specific operations, and integrates with AI models for advanced features.
-This layer ensures secure, typed API responses and data persistence.
+The server layer in the zelt-stack-template runs on Express, handling API endpoints, data processing, and backend logic with TypeScript and shared types for validation.
+It processes requests via controllers, uses utilities for server-specific tasks, and integrates AI models for advanced features.
+This ensures secure, typed API responses and reliable data persistence.

 ### Server Controllers
-Server Controllers in the zelt-stack-template extend an abstract controller class and implement handlers for API endpoints, validating input and output using shared Zod schemas.
-They are defined in `controller.<controller-name>.ts` files and registered in the main router for Express routing.
-This structure ensures type-safe request handling and consistent API behavior.
+Server controllers in the zelt-stack-template extend an abstract controller class and implement handlers for API endpoints.
+They validate input and output with shared Zod schemas, defined in `controller.<controller-name>.ts` files, and register with the main router for Express routing.
+This ensures type-safe request handling and consistent API behavior.

 ```typescript
 import { NoBodyParams, NoPathParams } from "../shared/main.service.js";